snowdenrise/snowdenrise.github.io/README.md

 - 🤝 I’m looking for help with **My Data Analyst Career**

-- 👨‍💻 All of my projects are available at [snowdenrise.github.io](snowdenrise.github.io)
+- 👨‍💻 All of my projects are available at [snowdenrise](snowdenrise)

-- 📝 I regularly read articles about [New technologies](New technologies)
+- 📝 I regularly read articles about [New technologies and Data](New technologies and Data)

 - 💬 Ask me about **Data and its analysis**